statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2problems of hypothermia, first-aid treatment for hypothermia and other appropriate first-aid procedures;

-.3special instructions necessary for use of the ship's life-saving appliances in severe weather and severe sea conditions; and
+.3special instructions necessary for use of the ship's life-saving appliances in severe weather and severe sea conditions;

-.4operation and use of fire-extinguishing appliances.
+.4operation and use of fire-extinguishing appliances; and

+.5 risks associated with enclosed spaces and onboard procedures for safe entry into such spaces which should take into account, as appropriate, the guidance provided in recommendations developed by the Organization.

 4.3.On-board training in the use of davit-launched liferafts shall take place at intervals of not more than 4 months on every ship fitted with such appliances.
 Whenever practicable this shall include the inflation and lowering of a liferaft.
 This liferaft may be a special liferaft intended for training purposes only, which is not part of the ship's life-saving equipment: such a special liferaft shall be conspicuously marked.
-5. RecordsThe date when musters are held, details of abandon ship drills and fire drills, drills of other life-saving appliances and on board training shall be recorded in such log-book as may be prescribed by the Administration.
+5. RecordsThe date when musters are held, details of abandon ship drills and fire drills, enclosed space entry and rescue drills, drills of other life-saving appliances and on board training shall be recorded in such log-book as may be prescribed by the Administration.
 If a full muster, drill or training session is not held at the appointed time, an entry shall be made in the log-book stating the circumstances and the extent of the muster, drill or training session held.

 ### Regulation  20